zanniemill49/va.gov-team/products/platform/documentation-site/research/confluence-pilot-research-2020/conversation-guide.md

 Evaluation of current developer documentation:

 - Before we start the activity, I have a few questions about the current platform documentation.
 Are you familiar with it?
-- What has your experience so far been like, working with platform developer documentation?
-- When did you last reference the documentation for your work?  (aka, what were you working on?)
+- When did you last reference the documentation for your work - if at all?  (aka, what were you working on?)
 - Was the documentation useful? (also, did you find what you needed in another way?)
 - (If they were able to find relevant documentation) How did you find it? (i.e., Did they have to ask someone else for a link or did they find it on their own)